ychama/CPSC-559-Project/README.md

    - Run `docker-compose down` to bring down all the containers
 1. Go to the mongo-express service (`localhost:8081`) to manage the MongoDB database and add SVGs using their JSON representation (sunflower/ironma/spiderman) as well as workspaces.

+# Deployment

+In order to test the system in a realistic environment ngrok is used to expose the ports of each of the backend instances that ngrok communicates with.
+Because the Ngrok Urls are tied to one device a separate Ngrok branch exists to expose the ports.
+When live, the develop branch is designed to be only be accessed by local clients

 ```
 sunflower SVG